Student Health

 • be aware that some medicines are only available via secondary services in this country so GPs (primary care Doctors) may have to refer students on to secondary services for some medication which can lead to delays accessing the medicine that you need

-• bring a sufficient supply of medicines, one to two months, to avoid problems in case of delays
+• bring a sufficient supply of medicines, three to four months, to avoid problems in case of delays

 COVID-19 and other infectious/communicable diseases information